 - It is the world’s largest floodplain, with seasonal floods that reshape the landscape.

-- It’s a key habitat for the jaguar, the largest cat in the Americas, with one of the world’s biggest populations.
+- It’s a key habitat for the jaguar, the largest cat in the Americas.
+Brazilian Pantanal has one of the world’s biggest populations of this species.

 - Iconic birds such as the hyacinth macaw and the jabiru stork represent the region’s natural wealth.

-- The Meeting of the Waters phenomenon happens in its rivers, where streams of different colors flow side by side without mixing immediately.
+- In its rivers, the Meeting of the Waters phenomenon shows streams of different colors flowing side by side without mixing immediately.

-- It is a UNESCO World Natural Heritage Site.
+- UNESCO has designated it a World Natural Heritage Site.